Romance of the Rockies

 Romance of the Rockies is a 1937 American Western film directed by Robert North Bradbury and written by Robert Emmett Tansey.
 The film stars Tom Keene, Beryl Wallace, Franklyn Farnum, Don Orlando, Bill Cody Jr. and Earl Dwire.
 The film was released on December 15, 1937, by Monogram Pictures.

+Plot

+Circuit-riding doctor Tom Foster (Tom Keene), a wandering physician who travels the frontier providing medical care, arrives in a rugged Rocky Mountain region.
+He becomes involved in the struggles of local ranchers who are locked in a bitter conflict over water rights—essential for their livestock and livelihoods.
+Foster uses his skills, courage, and sense of justice to aid the ranchers.